A Pioneer Lead Role Comedian

 - Majeed Zarif

-- Zarif’s nephew Faisal Munawar Zarif son of Munawar Zarif also joined the cinematic field but was not able to achieve the attention of film gores probably they were expecting the acting standard of his father Munwar Zarif.
-So afterward he not only left the film industry but also left Pakistan and got settled in UK.
+- Zarif’s nephew Faisal Munawar Zarif son of Munawar Zarif also joined the cinematic field but was not able to achieve the attention of film gores probably they were expecting the acting standard of his father Munwar Zarif out of him.
+So afterward he not only left the film industry but also Pakistan and got settled in UK.
+The only son of Legendary Pakistani actor Munawar Zarif, Faisal Munwar Zarif died on August 20, 2019.
+He died due to heart attack at Moracco where he went with his family after performing Umra.
+He appeared in two films, Puttar Munawar Zarif Da and Puttar Jeerey Blade da but could not achieved the heights like his father Munwar Zarif.

 Demise of the Artist